 - If it is shined you will know when it is broken and need of repair.
 Things typically do not break all of a sudden.
 There are leading indicators that should send signals to someone that it is in need of repair before loss of use.
 Cracks, leaks,excess noise, excess abrasion, all can be leading indicators and can be found if we keep it shined.

 - If it is standardized, you can train personnel, and be able to rotate to a different job when needed.

-I worked for a company that did not audit 5S,management was not closely involved, yet 5S sustained.
+I worked for a company that did not audit 5S, management was not closely involved, yet 5S sustained.
 What was in it for the employees?
 The reason I saw was the employees understood how it made their life easier.
-They recognized that if they practiced 5S now, along with other quality initiatives,they get the work done and get to go home on time, with a satisfied customer.
-And they are more willing to come to work the next day knowing the other shifts do the same, hence they can look forward to another good day.
+They recognized that if they practiced 5S now, along with other quality initiatives, they get the work done and get to go home on time, while satisfying their customer.
+They are also more willing to come to work the next day knowing the other shifts do the same, hence they are looking forward to another good day.
 There is self satisfaction.

 Is this the sole answer?
 No. There are many possibilities.
 However, if we stay on the track that management needs to get behind it, it is difficult for culture to change, that you need to assign responsibility and audit, yet there is still no change in your 5S, perhaps you have got it wrong.
 This is one definition of insanity, doing the same thing over and over expecting a different outcome.
 Do you wash and wax your car just for fun?
 Do you get dressed up and to go out to meet people just for fun (well maybe so)?
 What is the motivation?
 What is the purpose?
 What are we to get out of it?
 If you satisfy that need, the work of 5S becomes much easier.